 - The total team working on the project consisted of 15 volunteers - none paid

 Our community had a blast with the book, so in the fall of 2012, we kicked off another similar project, but in a form of the magazine.
 It's called Plus One Magazine.

 Next Plus One Collection

-In the beginning of 2013, we're going to publish next volume of Plus One Collection.
-Stay tuned for updates!
+In the beginning of 2013, we published the next volume of Plus One Collection, and it's now available for purchase.

 What Others Said About Plus One Collection

 Last year there was a lot of excitement about what we were doing.
 Here are some of our favorite quotes.